mixpanel/npc-mixpanel/README.md

 > **Generate realistic user behavior data for any website**

 A web automation service that creates authentic analytics data by simulating real human interactions.
-Built on the belief that **you should be able to generate good custom test data for any arbitrary website**.

-## 🎯 Why This Matters

-Most analytics testing uses fake data or simplistic bots that don't behave like real users.
-This creates blind spots where your analytics work with test data but fail with real users.
+Also, it injects Mixpanel!

 **NPC Mixpanel** generates realistic user sessions with:
 - Natural mouse movements and scrolling patterns